 We developed the YouTube Trusted Flagger program to provide additional tools to non-governmental organizations (NGOs) with expertise in a policy area, government agencies, and individuals with high flagging accuracy rates.
-Participants have a bulk-flagging tool and receive training in identifying YouTube’s Community Guidelines.
+Participants receive training on YouTube policies and have a direct path of communication with our Trust & Safety specialists.
 Videos flagged by Trusted Flaggers are not automatically removed.
 They are subject to the same human review as videos flagged by any other user, but review by our teams.
 NGOs also receive occasional online training on YouTube policies.

 What action does YouTube take for content that violates Community Guidelines?

 YouTube takes action on flagged videos after review by our trained human reviewers.
 They assess whether the content does indeed violate our policies, and protect content that has an educational, documentary, scientific, or artistic purpose.
 Our reviewer teams remove content that violates our policies and age-restrict content that may not be appropriate for all audiences.
 Our automated flagging systems also help us identify and remove spam automatically, as well as re-uploads of content we’ve already reviewed and determined violates our policies.

 Community Guidelines Strikes